 Please wear some comfortable clothes with no metal poppers, eyelets or buttons.
-Or we may ask you to change into a hospital gown.
+Hospital gowns are available if you need one.

 Can I bring someone with me?

 If you are under 16 you must make sure a parent or guardian who knows your full medical background comes with you to the scan.
 This is because we need to make sure you are safe to be around a strong magnetic field.
 One person can stay with you during the scan, we will check them for any metal too.